CodingTrain/website-archive/_CodingChallenges/144-black-hole-visualization.md

     video_id: "RkpulcVKLRw"
 ---

-In this coding challenge, I make a crude 2D Visualization of light beams approaching a black hole.
+Inspiring by the recent image of the Powehi m87 black hole from the Event Horizon Telescope, I attempt to visualize the behavior or light (photons) following the  path of spacetime around the black hole.